Research to Prevent and Treat Disease | PCOM South Georgia

 Administrators, faculty and support staff to include:

-Educating medical students in the principles and practice of research will be done through the Evidence-Based Medicine course.
+Educating medical students in the principles and practice of research will be done through the Foundations of Research in Medicine course.

-• Format: Independent study via online modules followed by active learning group sessions, team-based learning exercises and lectures.
+• Format: Independent study via online modules followed by active learning group sessions, team-based learning exercises, lectures and presentations.

 • Topics: